chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

-Each of the boundary are assigned a condition:
+A condition is assigned to each boundary:

 #.
-The inlet is set to a Dirichlet boundary condition, with unit velocity in `X` direction.
+The inlet is set to a Dirichlet boundary condition with unit velocity in the `x` direction.
 #.
 The outlet is defined as such, and is the weakly imposed condition required when using ``lethe-fluid-sharp``.
 #.
 The remaining boundaries are set as ``noslip`` to emulate the flow in a channel.